2024–25 Turkish Cup: First round

-16 Third League and 16 Regional Amateur League teams compete in this round.
+16 Third League and 16 Regional Amateur League teams competed in this round.
 No seeds were applied in the single-leg round.
 The draw was held on 3 September 2024.
 The match schedules were announced on 4 September 2024.
 11 seeded and 5 unseeded teams qualified for the next round.
 11 Third League and 5 Regional Amateur League teams qualified to the next round.
-Biggest upset was Bucak Belediye Oğuzhanspor (153) eliminating Denizlispor (80).
-Lowest-ranked team qualified for the next round was Bucak Belediye Oğuzhanspor (153).
-Highest-ranked team eliminated was Kırşehir (79).
+The biggest upset was Bucak Belediye Oğuzhanspor (153) eliminating Denizlispor (80).
+The lowest-ranked team qualified for the next round was Bucak Belediye Oğuzhanspor (153).
+The highest-ranked team eliminated was Kırşehir (79).